I AM, WE ARE . . . Forthcoming Book

 He understood after a trip to India studying eastern mysticism, that we're all connected and we are all one.

 What we each see is colored by our past experiences, what we’ve been exposed to, survived, endured, been taught, accepted as truth, and so on.
 As a result, we never see things as ‘THEY’ are, but only as ‘WE’ are.
 Therefore, reality is subjective at best because no one else sees the universe through your eyes.
-Quantum physicists, routinely admonish the fact that there is no objective perceptible reality.
+Quantum physicists, routinely admonishes the fact that there is no objective perceptible reality.

 Ah, the human experience and the paradox of being human!